Business formation

 Get your EIN

-Another legal requirement for your small business is getting your EIN.
-You can get your EIN by registering with the IRS using Form SS-4, as well as any other local offices or agencies that could affect your business license or taxes (such as city halls).
-EINs are necessary when:
+Another legal requirement for your small business is getting your EIN (Employer Identification Number).
+You can get your EIN by registering with the IRS using Form SS-4, as well as any other local offices or agencies that could affect your business license or taxes (such as city halls), to ensure compliance with employment laws.
+EINs, also known as your federal tax ID or Employer Identification Number, are necessary when:

 • You operate as a corporation or a partnership.